-Individuals and legal partnerships are not eligible for ReConnect funding.
+Individuals and legal general partnerships formed with individuals are not eligible for ReConnect funding.
 In addition, co-applicants are not eligible.
 If two entities would like to partner with each other in delivering broadband to areas without sufficient access, then one entity must take the lead on submitting an application.
 In this case, intercompany agreements can be used to account for revenues and expenses on the applicant’s financial projections.

 A: Individuals are not eligible for funding under this program.

 A: Yes.
-An entity may submit only one application.
+Unless otherwise noted in the latest FOA, an entity may submit only one application under any funding window.
 Although the online application system will allow you to create multiple applications, you can only submit one.

 A: To be eligible for ReConnect Funding, a Proposed Funded Service Area (PFSA) must be (1) rural and (2) lack sufficient access to broadband service:

-- According to the 2019 FOA, a rural area is any area which is not located within: (1) A city, town, or incorporated area that has a population of greater than 20,000 inhabitants; or (2) an urbanized area contiguous and adjacent to a city or town that has a population of greater than 50,000 inhabitants.
+- According to the ReConnect Regulation, a rural area is any area which is not located within: (1) A city, town, or incorporated area that has a population of greater than 20,000 inhabitants; or (2) an urbanized area contiguous and adjacent to a city or town that has a population of greater than 50,000 inhabitants.

-- Sufficient access to broadband is defined in the FOA as any rural area in which households have fixed, terrestrial broadband service delivering at least 10 Mbps downstream and 1 Mbps upstream.
-Mobile and satellite services will not be considered in making the determination of sufficient access to broadband.
+- Sufficient access to broadband will be defined in the latest FOA.
+Mobile/cellular and satellite services will not be considered in making the determination of sufficient access to broadband.
 Note, for all funding categories, 90% of households within each proposed service area must lack sufficient access to broadband.

-In addition, a PFSA may not include areas that have been previously funded by other RUS telecommunications programs, or areas covered by CAF II Auction 903 winners.
-The RUS Mapping Tool shows all ineligible areas and the FOA has detailed information on all eligibility requirements.
+In addition, a PFSA may not include areas that have been previously funded by other RUS telecommunications programs.
+Additional eligibility requirements will be determined by the latest FOA.
 Ineligible areas include: